-Payload checks are specific to the truck SmartWay Category, which is available for each carrier from the Carrier Data File.
-For Truck carriers, the payload checks are consistent with the Class 8b payload checks currently in the Truck Tool, and are shown below in Table 16.
-(See the Truck Tool Technical Documentation for additional information.)
-Note that Ranges 1 and 5 are colored red, and require explanations before proceeding.
-Ranges 2 and 4 are colored yellow, and explanations are optional.
+Payload checks are specific to the Truck SmartWay Category, which is available for each carrier category from the Carrier Data File.
+Note that payload Ranges 1 (very low) and 5 (very high) are colored red on the Activity screen, and require explanations before proceeding.
+Ranges 2 (low) and (high) 4 are colored yellow, and explanations are optional.